Spilsbury Equipment Development and Sales

-- Marconi had produced their CH-25 hybrid set several years before.
+Marconi had produced their CH-25 hybrid set several years before.

-- Several manufacturers already had 100% solid state sets on the market.
+Several manufacturers already had 100% solid state sets on the market.

 Having a vacuum tube final amplifier required a high voltage power supply for each primary voltage.
 These were very costly and unreliable and required re-engineering several times.